Loddon-Social-Enterprise/website/README.md

 Building the app for production is handled by the default Netlify Github integration.

-A new build of the app will be triggered when `main` is updated in the Github repo.
+A new build of the app will be triggered on new pushes to `main` in the Github repo.

 Builds will also be triggered from Contentful, via a webhook, whenever a piece of content is published or unpublished.